An

 Our Busy 1994 Year

-Of the many events that I had in that year, the 1st was that I managed to cream the 'Prix in a shitty snowstorm: lost control, smacked bridge.
-No injuries, car minor
+Of the many events that I had in that year, the 1st was that I managed to cream the 'Prix in a shitty snowstorm: lost control, smacked bridge—no injuries, car damage was minor!
+The 2nd was our family weekend cruise to The Bahamas in February… details follow:

 | Day/Date | From | To | Events | ||||||||||||||||||||||||||